Software is infrastructure: failures, successes, costs, and the case for formal verification: Introduction

-\paragraph{Formal methods} The last question in \cref{ex:factorial} essentially asks for {\em a proof}, and so mathematical reasoning is necessary to answer it.
+Program analysis help us answer such questions as the ones in \cref{ex:factorial}.
+In particular, the last question in that example essentially asks for {\em a proof}, and so mathematical reasoning is necessary to answer it.
 In particular a mathematically defined semantics of programming languages and deductive reasoning on it are necessary.